 - Chronic fatigue

 These are just some of the many ways that neglect can seriously harm your loved one.
-If your loved one experiences any of these symptoms, or if they are taking more frequent trips to the doctor or hospital, you need to take action to determine if your loved one is being neglected.
+If your loved one experiences any of these symptoms or are taking more frequent trips to the doctor or hospital, you need to take action to determine if your loved one is being neglected.

 Compensation After Nursing Home Negligence